NhatHoang2002/raw-note/_posts/wp/2018-11-24-php-wordpress-2.md

 ## Build custom post layout with settings in WP admin

 I wanna build a custom post layout and then use it in many different page layouts.
+In this layout, firstly, I want,

+1. **source of post**: where the post from?
+2. **number of post**: how many posts will be displayed?
+3. **post's properties**: which properties of post can be chosen to be showed in this layout?
+4. **Flexible positions**: left or right big-post in comparison with the other smaller, for example.

 ## Get the latest posts

-I wanna build the index files.
+I wanna build the index page.
 First I wanna show the latest posts.